 Service model comparisons

-This section maps the most common data center storage models to GCP storage offerings, and discusses how cloud services departs from traditional data center technologies.
+This section maps the most common data center storage models to Google Cloud storage offerings, and discusses how cloud services departs from traditional data center technologies.

 Direct-attached storage (DAS)

 In a data center, direct-attached storage (DAS), sometimes called local disk, is a physical volume directly attached to a physical server.
 This volume can be internally attached, as with a boot disk, or externally attached, as with an external hard drive.
 If you want to allow other servers to access the data on a local disk, you must explicitly allow the server's operating system to share the disk across your network.